stevage/PTV-API-doc/6-5-broadnextdepartures.md

 </div>

-"direction" objects have the following attributes:
+"Line" objects have the following attributes:
 <a href="#fig-line-values"></a>

 * transport_type